zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 When you expand this step you should see a screen like below:

 ![Step1: Define variables](../images/zosmf/workflow-defineVariables.png)

-[TODO]: # (need to update this image to correspond to V3, becasue the list of components has changed)

 First you need to define the main variables, it is intended as a general configuration variables form.
 The other sub-steps are optional and depending on what the components you will choose to enable.